Source-robotics/SSG48-gripper-docs/docs/page1_about_the_gripper.md

 ## Spectral driver config

-Upload preconfigured BIN file.
-Re calibrate the motor after that.
-TODO<br />
-Using serial interface (On how to use it check this link) (What adapter to get check this link)<br />
+If you bought the gripper it comes preconfigured and calibrated!<br />

-You will need send these commands:<br />
+If you are building the gripper you will need to send the following command to it over serial:<br />

 #Gripper 1